 Data gathered from samples of sediment taken in the grounding zone will provide clues about the mechanics of ice sheets and how they might affect earth’s rising sea levels.
 EAD deployed an engineer on-site to see the drill through its crucial testing phase on the ice shelf near McMurdo, Antarctica.

-EAD’s part in this project included design and build of the control system for the hot water drill.
-All instrumentation was specified and mounted in shipping containers to be sent directly to the drill site in Antarctica.
-EAD staff completed the command and control installation on the ice as part of the acceptance testing and commissioning of the WISSARD hot water drilling system.
+All of the control system instrumentation was specified and mounted in shipping containers and sent directly to the drill site.
+EAD completed the command and control installation on the ice as part of the acceptance testing and commissioning of the hot water drilling system.